fjarri-attic/oldi-hero-translation/en/065_book1-stasimon-v.md

 That was something to be thought through.

-Well, thinking was something the Anax was accustomed to.
+Well, thinking was something the Lord was accustomed to.
 Thinking long, thoroughly, without counting the time, of which he had plenty.

 #### Antistrophe